rhdunn/tts-dev-studio/README.md

 ----------

-This project is a graphical editor for pronunciation dictionaries and language rule files for Text-to-Speech applications.
+This project is a graphical editor for creating and editing Text-to-Speech language and voice files.

 ## Building